On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

-Yes, British Columbia has a rent control policy in the Residential Tenancies Act (RTA) which sets the maximum limits by which landlords can increase the rent every year.
+Yes, British Columbia has a rent regulation policy in the Residential Tenancies Act (RTA) which sets the maximum limits by which landlords can increase the rent every year.

 What are the rules around rent increases?

-Can my landlord increase my rent by more than what limit allows?
+Can my landlord increase my rent by more than what the limit allows?

 If a landlord wants to raise the rent beyond the limits allowed in the RTA, they can apply to the Residential Tenancies Branch.
 The RTA lists specific reasons why a landlord can apply for an above limit which include:

-Do rent control limits apply when renters change?
+Do rent increase limits apply when renters change?

 When a renter leaves a unit, there are no legal limits for how much a landlord can increase the rent for a new renter.